12nathanking/12nathanking.github.io/Battleship_page.md

 ```
 The * indicates that we are creating a pointer, using the memory address retrieved by using &.

-### 4. Is fun to develop.
+### 4. Is challenging and engaging to develop.

-A project that was fun to develop and had multiple layers of complexity would help me focus and increase my motivation to learn.
+Having a project that was fun to develop and had multiple layers of complexity would help me increase my motivation to learn.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).